Meme1079/PsychWiki/PsychWiki_Source/Callback Templates.md

 # Start/End functions
 ### onCreate()
 Triggered when the lua file is started used for creating a sprite and precaching, some variables weren't created yet.

 ### onCreatePost()
-Triggered after `onCreate()` also can be used if you put something `onCreate()` and it doesn't work.
+Triggered after the lua file has been created.
+This can be used if you put something in the `onCreate()` method and it fails.

 ### onDestroy()
-Triggered when the lua file is ended. _(Song fade out finished)_
+Triggered when the lua file has ended, the song has ended at that point.

 ***

-# Gameplay/Song interactions
+# Gameplay/Song Functions
 ### onBeatHit()
-Triggered 4 times per section used for `curStep` and `curDecStep`.
+Triggered 4 times per section used for `curStep` and `curDecStep` variable.

 ### onStepHit()
-Triggered 16 times per section used for `curBeat` and `curDecBeat`.
+Triggered 16 times per section used for `curBeat` and `curDecBeat` variable.

 ### onSectionHit()
-Triggered per section used for `curSection`.
+Triggered 1 times per section used for `curSection` variable.

 ### onUpdate(elapsed)
-Every frame on the game, some variables weren't updated yet.
+Triggered every frame on the game currently, some variables weren't updated yet.

 ### onUpdatePost(elapsed)
-Triggered after `onUpdate()`, works the same as `onCreatePost()`.
+Triggered after every frame on the game currently.

 ### onStartCountdown()
-Note: Must have `return Function_Continue` when creating this function if you're not adding `return Function_Stop`.
+Triggered on the start of the countdown, used for dialogue and cutscene stuff.
+If you want to trigger the countdown use `startCountdown()`.
+Add `return Function_Stop` if you wan to stop the countdown from happening.

-Starts on countdown also can be used to trigger dialogues and stuff!
-You can trigger the countdown with `startCountdown()`.
-Add `return Function_Stop` if you want to stop the countdown from happening.
+If not, use `return Function_Continue` if you wan't to continue the countdown from happening.

 Example: